 Our Goal

-We aim to understand the seasonal movement of danaids across Hong Kong and the greater South China region.
+We aim to understand the migratory behaviors of danaid butterflies within Hong Kong and the greater South China region.

 Our tagging programme:

-In autumn and winter in Hong Kong, we catch danaid butterflies and gently adhere uniquely coded stickers to their right hindwings (mark).*
+We catch danaid butterflies and gently adhere uniquely coded stickers to their right hindwings.
+We are permitted to do so by HKSAR AFCD.

 Mark-release-recapture studies are often used to study population sizes and dynamics, but they are also used in migration studies like this one.